maximemulder/clam/README.md

     </tr>
 </table>

 As shown by these examples, Clam's type inference algorithm supports both impredicative polymorphism, subtyping, and recursive types.
-It is Clam's most advanced feature, and although it has not been formalized yet and would benefit from a little code polishing, practical tests show that it peforms similarly to the world's most advanced algorithms.
+Although it has not been formalized yet and would benefit from a little code polishing, practical tests show that it peforms similarly to the world's most advanced algorithms, although its type simplification could be improved.
 Comparisons against the [SuperF paper](https://dl.acm.org/doi/10.1145/3632890) (from which this algorithm took some inspiration from) can be found in the `tests/infer/all.clam` test.

 ## Recursive types